kparc/kcc/README.md

 <a name="typ-tab"></a>
 **Tables** are *flipped dictionaries*, and they require a separate large discussion.
 Here, we will only describe their syntax for the sake of completeness.
 Table type is **\`A**, and notation is the same as dict, only with `+x flip` operator prepended.
 As common sense implies, a dictionary won't flip unless all values are of the same length.

-No comments on any of this for now — but if you can follow the logic of what is going on here, you'll agree that in some rare cuircumstances a technology is indeed indistinguishable from magic.
+No comments on any of this for now — but if you can follow the logic of what is going on here, you'll agree that in some rare circumstances a technology is indeed indistinguishable from magic.
 See for yourself:

 ```q
  x:`goo`apl`amz